Rhinophyma is a large, red-colored (ruddy) nose. The nose has a bulb shape.

 Tests and Exams

-Most of the time, the health care provider can diagnose rhinophyma without any testing.
-Sometimes, a a skin biopsy may need to be done.
+Most of the time, a health care provider can diagnose rhinophyma without any tests.
+Sometimes a skin biopsy may be needed.

 Treatment of Rhinophyma